 PPES Effective School Model founded by Dr. Phyllis A. Porter is a comprehensive model for schools serving kindergarten through 12th Grades.
-It was developed with one goal in mind: that all low performing participating schools reached over the 75 percentile on the Standardized Test.
+It was developed with one goal in mind: that all "low performing" schools reached over he 75 percentiles on Standardized Test.

 PPES Effective School Model is based on Edmonds, Brookover, Weber, Venezky, and Winfield's research.
 The Model provides a framework for school reform based on seven correlates.
 These correlates derived from empirical investigations and case studies from some of the most effective schools in the United States.
 These correlates are:

-PPES provides professional development activities for superintendents, principals, assistant principals, administrators, teachers and parents in a variety of services.
-Direct Services include mentoring, comprehensive school-wide analysis, classroom observations, coaching, modeling, demonstrations, meeting with departments or grade levels for lesson planning, and curriculum alignment.
-Direct Services are provided on-site daily.
-Seminars, conferences and school-wide retreats are provided off-site.
+PPES provides professional development activities for classroom teachers in a variety of services.
+Direct Services include classroom observations, coaching, modeling, demonstrations, meeting with departments or grade levels for lesson planning, and curriculum alignment.
+Direct Services are provided on site daily.
 PPES Consultants are assigned based on the need, size of the school, and level of involvement.

-BENCHMARK Students enrolled in schools utilizing the services of PPES will increase a minimum of one to five years in reading and mathematics.
+BENCHMARK Students enrolled in schools utilizing the services of PPES will increase a minimum of one year in reading and mathematics.
 Standardized Test Scores and teacher assessment will determine the overall progress of the school.

-PARENTAL AND COMMUNITY INVOLVEMENT: We believe in order for children to be successful in academics they should have the opportunity to have continuous instruction.
-It is imperative that parents are involved in making sure their child's academics are still being enforced when the regular school day is over.
+PARENTAL AND COMMUNITY INVOLVEMENT: We believe for children to be successful in academics they should have the opportunity to have continuous instruction.
+It is imperative that parents are involved in making sure their child academics are still being enforced when the regular school day is over.
 Parental involvement is central to the process.
-PPES provides the school community with support to implement the School Improvement Plan in all parental (PAC, LSC, BAC, PTSA, PTSO, ETC.) and community programs, workshops and identifying funding resources.
+PPES provides the school community with support to implement the School Improvement Plan in all parental (TITLE I PAC, LSC, BAC, PTA, PTO, PTSA) and community programs, workshops and identifying funding resources.